 Nosara B&B Retreat

-We were staying in Nosara B&B Retreat, a charming property hidden amidst the lush jungle trails leading towards the secluded beach of Playa Pelada.
-As we related earlier, the staff was particularly helpful in helping us get our bearings in the area of Playa Guiones Nosara.
+We stayed at Nosara B&B Retreat, a charming property hidden amidst lush jungle trails which lead towards the secluded beach of Playa Pelada.
+As we related earlier, the staff was particularly gracious in helping us get our bearings in the area of Playa Guiones Nosara.

 The retreat is eco-friendly and uses a gray water irrigation system and biodegradable cleaning products, and each room has a private bathroom with its own bathtub or shower.
-We were glad we stayed in this one of our recommendations of Playa Guiones Hotels.
+We were glad we stayed here.

 Bodhi Tree Yoga Resort

 If you are looking for a place to relax your mind and stretch your body, then Bodhi Tree Yoga Resort is a great option.
-Offering a pool, bright sleeping rooms, and a spa, this location focuses on the health and wellness of its guests.
-They also have an on-site restaurant and juice bar and offer yoga classes every day.
+It has a pool, bright sleeping rooms, and a spa.

 Green Sanctuary Hotel

-Also offering a spa and wellness center, Green Sanctuary Hotel has a garden, terrace, and snack bar and is in the Playa Guiones town not far from the beach.
-It also has private parking and several restaurants conveniently located nearby.
+Also offering a spa and wellness center, Green Sanctuary Hotel has a garden, terrace, and snack bar.
+It’s location is in the Playa Guiones town not far from the beach.
+It also has private parking and several restaurants within close proximity.

-We visited the Harmony Hotel, a hot spot for yogis, health nuts, and lovers of nature, relaxation, sustainability, and as the owners describe it, low key glamour.
 Hidden behind an inconspicuous wooden roadside sign, this lush jungle enclave was right up our alley!
+Harmony Hotel is a hot spot for yogis, health nuts, and lovers of nature, relaxation, sustainability, and as the owners describe it, “low key glamour”.

-We didn’t stay at the Harmony Hotel but had a chance to enjoy their daily yoga classes, delicious smoothies at their Juice Bar and a fabulous lunch at their on-site hotel.
+We didn’t get the chance to stay at Harmony Hotel but we did enjoy their daily yoga classes, delicious smoothies at their Juice Bar and a fabulous lunch at their on-site hotel.